mhgm1141/Practice-Beijing-Air-Quality-analytics/README.md

 Data Engineering (ETL Process)

-A rigorous data cleaning process was performed using Power Query to ensure the integrity of the analysis:
+A rigorous data cleaning process was performed using PowerQuery to ensure the integrity of the analysis:

   Data Cleaning: Removed null values and handled empty records to prevent skewing averages.
   Data Typing: Validated and corrected data types for dates, times, and numerical pollutants.